Experienced Divorce and Family Law Representation

 • Other specialized reasons

 If one or more of these scenarios apply to you, but you and your spouse both still want to avoid a potentially long and costly traditional divorce, a collaborative divorce could be a good alternative.
-A collaborative divorce is fairly similar to mediation, except each party is represented by their own collaboration attorney.
+A collaborative divorce is fairly similar to mediation, except each party is represented by their own attorney.